srpattison/AmsterdamBlockchainWeek/events/urbit-foundation-meetup-kingsnight/README.md

 price:

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: All around Amsterdam
+venue: Hortus Botanicus

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Amsterdam, Netherlands
+address: Plantage Middenlaan 2a, 1018 DD Amsterdam, Netherlands

 # The category of the event.
 Valid options:
 # - conference